eduvpn/builder/README.md

 # Release

-This document describes how to create an RPM repository containing all the software built from scratch and signed with PGP.
+This document describes how to create RPM repositories containing all software built from scratch and signed with PGP.

-Currently it will build packages for the following platforms on those same
-platforms:
+The repository will be read to be served from a web server and can be used by servers to install the software.

+The builder will run on Fedora >= 30 and will build software for all supported RPM-based distributions:

-* CentOS 7
+* CentOS 7 (Red Hat Enterprise Linux 7)
+* Fedora 30
-* Fedora 30, 31
+* Fedora 31

-You'll be able to build everything from Fedora.
-So it is recommended to use a clean Fedora machine to start the builds from.
+It is recommended you create a VM specifically for creating the repositories.

 # Preparation